 When on routine visits to a hospital, patients need to register their details before having treatment or seeing a specialist there.
-The hospital will issue you with a patient ID card known as a ponsplaatje - you need to bring the card on any subsequent visits.
+The hospital will issue you with a patient ID card - you need to bring the card on any subsequent visits.

 If you are a permanent resident then you may want to register yourself at a dentist (tandarts).
 Most Dutch dental practices will require a check-up every 6 months where the dentist or hygienist will clean your teeth.
 Complex work like dental implants may be referred to a specialist.

 Alternative and complementary healthcare procedures (such as acupuncture, chiropractic, homeopathy, osteopathy etc) are well established in the Netherlands.
-If you are interested in such therapies then check the level of coverage when buying your insurance policy, as this can vary amongst insurers.
+If you are interested in such therapies then you will need to purchase an additional coverage module to your basic health insurance policy.

 Hospitals in Amsterdam

 There are a number of hospitals in Amsterdam including the academic institutions AMC and VU.
-Other than the small Prinsengracht Clinic, most are located in the suburbs of the city.
+Other than the small OLVG Spuistraat, most are located in the suburbs of the city.

 AMC, Academisch Medisch Centrum, Meibergdreef 9, 1105 AZ +31(0)20 566 9111